3DOM-FBK/pv-panel-detection/README.md

 **Installation**
 <br/><br/>
-This project was developed using a Conda environment with Python 3.11
+This project was developed using a Conda environment with Python 3.11 It's based on U-Net image segmentation with PyTorch 2.2.0 and CUDA 12.1

 To install all the packages needed by the project use: